iptv-org/iptv/FAQ.md

 An example of a call sign used as id is `KJLA-DT1.us`: [KJLA](https://en.wikipedia.org/wiki/KJLA) is a digital television station, DT is a suffix, 1 is a subchannel number and ".us" is the country code (United States).
 This station broadcasts the Visión Latina channel, whose id is `VisionLatina.us`.

 ### There are source for verify call sign and coverage area for some TV stations?
 There are websites to consult the location and characteristics of the station.
-For example, [FCCData](https://fccdata.org/) for US, Canada, Mexico UK, Austrailia and Japan.
+For example, [FCCData](https://fccdata.org/) for US, Canada, Mexico, UK, Australia and Japan.

 ### Why attributes of channels of this playlist like "tvg-country", "tvg-language", "tvg-logo" are missing?
 The reason is to reduce the workload when adding streams in the list.
-Since "tvg-id" links to [Database](https://github.com/iptv-org/database) repository, each channel has unique attributes like: image, name (in English and local speak), country (or countries) broadcasted, category and language.
+Since "tvg-id" links to the [Database](https://github.com/iptv-org/database) repository, each channel has unique attributes like image, name (in English and local speak), country (or countries) broadcasted, category and language.

 You can add multiple streams with a single id (in the "tvg-id" parameter), instead of adding information from scratch.
 For example: